 More Puff Pastry Recipes

 Put your leftover puff pastry dough to good use with more of our favorite puff pastry recipes below!
+From sweet treats to savory snacks, these recipes make the most of that flaky goodness.

 - Pepperoni Pizza Braid